HumanCellAtlas/metadata-schema/docs/structure.md

 ![Entities](images/unit_scenarios.jpg)

-**Wrapper processes**
+**Describe wrapper processes**

 ![Entities](images/wrapper_process.jpg)

-### Primary goals

-The primary goals of the HCA metadata entity model we developed include:

-1. Process-based schema for handling transitions between biomaterial and file entities
-1. Modular schemas to support independent versioning and domain-specific metadata fields
-1. Flexible and reusable metadata structure to enable modeling of future experiment types

 ### Metadata field organisation

-* *Core* = Very stable, high-level entities that are referenced by a respective *Type*.
+* *Core fields* = Very stable, high-level entities that are referenced by a respective *Type*.
 These entities contain core fields that apply to and are inherited by corresponding *Type* entities.
-* *Type* = An entity that is a specific instance of *Core* entity type.
+* *Type fields* = An entity that is a specific instance of *Core* entity type.
 These entities contain fields specific to that *Type* and inherit core fields from the corresponding *Core* entity.
-* *Module* = Small, evolvable entities that are extensions of an existing *Type* entity.
+* *Module fields* = Small, evolvable entities that are extensions of an existing *Type* entity.
 These entities contain extra fields specific to a *Type* but are domain- or user-specific.

 ## Principles

-The HCA metadata standards must be created and updated in a transparent and open manner ensuring the whole community can participate in the process if they wish.
+The HCA metadata standards are developed and updated in a transparent and open manner to ensure that the whole community can participate in the process.
 The following principles will be adhered to for the update process.

 ### Agility

 The HCA foresees active development of sample handling, assays, and analyses, and will include both stable and rapidly evolving methods.
-As such, the metadata schema needs to be able to adapt accordingly, with regular updates (e.g. weekly or monthly), and a process for managing and tracking schema and data versions.
+As such, the metadata schema needs to be able to adapt accordingly, with regular updates (*e.g.* weekly or monthly), and a process for managing and tracking schema and data versions.

 ### Modularity

-As the metadata evolves, different components will likely evolve at different rates than others -- for example, the specification of contact info may never change, whereas entirely new objects will be required when a new experimental technology is invented.
+As the metadata evolves, different components will likely evolve at different rates than others.
+For example, the specification of contact info may never change, whereas entirely new objects will be required when a new experimental technology is invented.
 A modular design will ensure that different components of the metadata can flexibly and independently evolve.

 ### Flexibility